Blogs | Health Tips

 I’m still not sleeping well – what should I do?

-If you are repeatedly finding it hard to fall asleep and stay asleep throughout the night to feel refreshed in the morning, you may be suffering from insomnia.
+Tired all the time?
+How to get better sleep if you are repeatedly finding it hard to fall asleep and stay asleep throughout the night to feel refreshed in the morning, you may be suffering from insomnia.
 Insomnia can be caused by stress and anxiety; lifestyle factors, such as mental or physical conditions; certain medications; or a poor sleeping environment.

 While we may occasionally experience episodes of insomnia, a persistent lack of sleep can have a damaging effect on your mental and physical health, as well as your quality of life.
 Try following our better sleeping tips and if they don’t help, contact your doctor for a consultation.